- First, students must be accepted for admission. To learn more about admission or to apply, visit Undergraduate Admissions.

 How soon will I know what my financial aid package is?

-The Office of Student Financial Assistance will begin sending out financial aid notifications by January 1 for new students who have submitted a 2017-2018 FAFSA by mid-December.
+The Office of Student Financial Assistance will begin sending out financial aid notifications November 1 for new students who have submitted a 2018-2019 FAFSA in October.
 We'll send the notification to the student's email address.
+Financial aid awards will be continuously prepared after November 1.

 You should expect to receive your award notification approximately three weeks after being accepted into a degree program at Xavier and after we have the completed, accurate results of the FAFSA.